Different eigenvalue distributions encode the same temporal tasks in recurrent neural networks: Introduction:

 \section{Introduction:}

-Recurrent neural networks are used to model different areas of the brain such as cortex and prefrontal cortex, which are areas that have high recurrency in their connections, even in early sensory areas that receive stimuli from subcortical areas \cite{Murphy2009}.
-Different approaches, topologies, and training methods have been proposed using such networks \cite{SUSSILLO2014156, BARAK20171, NIPS2019_9694}.
-The advances made, have been guided by results obtained in different experiments such as multiple single-unit recording or neuroimaging data \cite{10.1371/journal.pcbi.1005542, Pandarinath2018}.
-For example, some models, as ORGANICs \cite{Heeger22783}, have been inspired by the progress in the field of Machine learning \cite{Hassabis2017}, where configurations such as LSTM and GRU are widely spread and have been used to process temporal sequences since they do not have the same limitations as RNN to process long time dependencies \cite{69e088c8129341ac89810907fe6b1bfe, NIPS2015_5955, pascanu2013, 279181}.
+{Recurrent neural networks ({or RNN}) are used to model different areas of the brain such as the cortex.
+These areas have high recurrency in their connections}, even in early sensory areas that receive stimuli from subcortical areas \cite{Murphy2009}. {Several approaches have been proposed considering RNNs to model these regions, including different network's topologies, connectivity models, architectures and training methods} \cite{SUSSILLO2014156, BARAK20171, NIPS2019_9694}.
+The advances made in the field have been guided by results obtained in different experiments such as multiple single-unit recording or neuroimaging data \cite{10.1371/journal.pcbi.1005542, Pandarinath2018}.

+{Other models}, as ORGANICs (Oscillatory Recurrent Gated Neural Integrator Circuits) \cite{Heeger22783}, have been inspired by the progress in the field of Machine Learning \cite{Hassabis2017}.
+In this field, {architectures} such as LSTM (Long Short Term Memory units) and GRU (Gated recurrent units) are widely spread and have been used to process temporal sequences since they do not have the same limitations as RNN to process long time dependencies \cite{69e088c8129341ac89810907fe6b1bfe, NIPS2015_5955, pascanu2013, 279181, 10.1162/neco_a_01253}.

-However, the dynamics of the simple RNN still constitutes a vast field of study.
-It is essential to understand the dynamics behind such models because they are used to construct different hypotheses about the functioning of the brain areas and to explain the observed experimental results \cite{BARAK20171, KAO2019122}.
+However, the simple RNN model still constitutes a vast field of study.
+The main reason is that it is used to understand neural computation in terms of collective dynamics, {which} is involved in motor control, temporal tasks, decision making, or working memory \cite{doi:10.1146/annurev-neuro-092619-094115}.

+{Understanding the dynamics behind such models allow us} to construct different hypotheses about the functioning of the brain areas and explain the observed experimental results \cite{BARAK20171, KAO2019122}. {For example,} recurrent trained networks have also been recently used to transfer the learned dynamics and constraints to a spiking RNN in a one-to-one manner \cite{Kim22811}.

-It has long been known that network dynamics is strongly influenced by the eigenvalues spectrum of the weight matrix that describes synaptic connections.
-This spectrum has been the subject of study under different connectivity model hypotheses \cite{PhysRevLett.97.188104, PhysRevE.88.042824, PhysRevE.100.052315, doi:10.1162/neco.2009.12-07-671, Goldman2009}.
+It has long been known that network's dynamics {is} strongly influenced by the eigenvalues spectrum of the weight matrix that describes synaptic connections, therefore the significance of studying such distribution is to elucidate the different aspects of the dynamic behaviour of the system.

+{For example, the existence of spontaneous activity is related to the synaptic weight matrix and depends on whether the real parts of any of the eigenvalues of its decomposition are large enough to destabilize the silent state in a linear analysis.} Also, the spectrum of eigenvalues with larger real parts provides signs about the nature of the spontaneous activity in full nonlinear models \cite{PhysRevLett.97.188104}.